lukehaas/Scrollify/README.md

 `$.scrollify.current()`

-The current method returns the current section as a jQuery object.
+The current method returns the current section as a DOM object.

 `$.scrollify.currentIndex()`